 This article is for informational purposes and does not replace individual medical advice.
 To design a longevity plan tailored to your profile, consult a qualified healthcare professional.

 Want to know how many of your life years will be healthy years?
-Start with a comprehensive assessment at Progevita — Balneario de Cofrentes, Valencia, Spain.
+Start with an in-depth assessment at Progevita — Balneario de Cofrentes, Valencia, Spain.